'Avengers' Movies Moved to Back-Burner, Kevin Feige Focuses on New Marvel Direction - Inside the Magic

 Related: Samuel L. Jackson Thrills Marvel Fans, Is “Back With a Fury”

-With Avengers: The Kany Dynasty and Avengers: Secret Wars, Marvel is no longer relying on having an Avengers film to end each individual phase like it previously has for Phases One, Two, and Three.
+With Avengers: The Kany Dynasty and Avengers: Secret Wars, Marvel no longer relies on having an Avengers film to end each phase like it previously has for Phases One, Two, and Three.

 Nonetheless, fans better buckle up for the biggest shake-up in the MCU’s history, as the Multiverse Saga is set to introduce new villains like MODOK and Adam Warlock (Will Poulter)!